Summer 1942: A mechanic adjusts a man's tires to prevent excessive tire wear. From the Office of War Information. View full size here .

-This exhibit, created by the Chemical Heritage Foundation’s Oral History Program, tells the story of the U.S. Synthetic Rubber Program during World War II from the unique perspective of our oral history interviewees.
+This exhibit, created by the Chemical Heritage Foundation’s Center for Oral History, tells the story of the U.S. Synthetic Rubber Program during World War II from the unique perspective of our oral history interviewees.
 Within these histories, scientists involved firsthand speak about the “frontline” experience in the rubber program.
 The process of collaboration on such a monumental scale was tricky: a group of industry rivals, academics, and companies of warring nations, were all thrown into an urgent research situation.
 Making rubber required the collaboration of each of these competitors and institutions.
 By war’s end, American synthetic rubber production moved at a pace of over 770,000 tons* yearly compared with the starting point of zero.
 Our interviewees recount the ways in which the scientific and engineering communities solved the "rubber problem" (as it came to be known) in such a short period, providing the United States with enough material to support its war effort.

 On December 7, 1941, Japan bombed Pearl Harbor, triggering the U.S. entrance into war and effectively cutting off 97 percent of the United States’ natural rubber supply, which was located in the Far East.
 Suddenly, the nation faced an urgent rubber problem.
 Rubber was a component of thousands of materials necessary to the war: gas masks, life rafts, tanks, bombers, ships, and vehicles, as well as soldiers’ shoes and other sundry equipment.
 What’s more, each product needed to be mass produced as soon as possible.
 With little rubber stockpiled (not enough to supply goods for even one year of war) and no commercial-scale process in place for creating a standardized type of rubber, the nation faced a potential wartime handicap: either bring together the necessary folks to do the job, create specific requirements, specific standards—in terms of such characteristics as, for example, durability, flexibility, and toughness—for rubber, conserve rubber already available, and put scientists and bureaucrats to work—fast—or lose.